shadstradamus/DMCS/README.md

 ## How Classification Works

 **Primary Classification**
-- Assigned to the line of business with the largest revenue or activity
+- Follow the published determination order: (1) external revenue share (target ≥50–60%), (2) earnings contribution (gross or operating profit), (3) asset base for balance-sheet-driven entities (banks, insurers, REITs), and (4) management discussion / market perception when financial signals are inconclusive.

 **Secondary Classification (Optional)**
 - Only assigned if the entity operates materially in a **different industry**